scenerystack/community/docs/reference/api/scenery-phet/FaceWithPointsNode.md

 # FaceWithPointsNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/FaceWithPointsNode.ts](https://github.com/phetsims/scenery-phet/blob/main/js/FaceWithPointsNode.ts) for the most up-to-date information.

 ## Overview

 A face that either smiles or frowns.
 When the face is smiling, it displays points awarded next to it.